 Local food drive coordinators may find this timeline/checklist helpful.
 Those with larger branches may want to start this process months earlier and those with smaller branches may find they do not need as much time.
 However, the key to success will be to start planning as early as possible.
 Thank you for helping to Stamp Out Hunger!!

 DECEMBER

 Registration

-O Branch registration opens December 18, 2023!
-Branch presidents should visit the "MEMBERS ONLY" portal on the NALC website to complete registration or designate a local coordinator to complete the branch registration.
+ONLY" portal on the NALC website to complete registration or designate a local coordinator to complete the branch registration.

 JANUARY

 Branch Coordination